antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 Console.WriteLine("------------------------------------------");
 Console.WriteLine($"Accuracy: {metrics.Accuracy:P2}");
 ```

 Basically that codes implements the following:

 * Loads the test dataset.
 * Evaluates the model and create metrics.
 * Shows the accuracy of the model from the metrics.

+And now you have a trained model you can use in your applications and services.

 ## Ability to score pre-trained ONNX Models